Master Your Exposure by Visualizing Your Image

 Teaching Spot Metering Technique and Manual Mode

-During our photography workshops I use this one photo more than any other to illustrate spot metering techniques.
-I also emphasize the use of manual mode and the choice you have to be creative with your camera.
+During our photography workshops, I use this one photo more than any other to illustrate spot metering techniques.
+I also emphasize the use of manual mode and the choice you have to be creative with your camera and master your exposure.

 The more you understand how your camera works the more creative you can be with it.
 Your camera is smart.
 It will make an ‘acceptable’ exposure in any auto mode a lot of the time.
 Your camera will never make a creative decision.
 It is not capable of it.
 That’s your job.